dfparker2002/osgi-service-monitor/README.md

 Presently, the only way to clear the alarm is to invoke resetAllAlarms() or resetAlarm(String monitorName) found on the ServiceMonitorManagerMBean.

-For extensibility/expansion purposes, the data received by the ServiceMonitorManager is also available, as JSON, via calls to a few servlets:
+For extensibility/expansion purposes, the data received by the ServiceMonitorManager is also available, as JSON, via GET calls to a few servlets:

 1. /bin/citytechinc/monitoring/listNotificationDeliveryAgents
 2. /bin/citytechinc/monitoring/listServiceMonitorResults